84monta/SimulatedAnnealing/README.md

 ```

 ## Size of problem
-Ajust "PERSON" to fit a problem size. (equal to input data)
+Adjust "PERSON" to fit a problem size. (equal to input data)

 ```
 PERSONS = 1000